satrapu/rancher-workshop/README.md

 ## Sponsor
 [![iQuest Logo](http://www.iquestgroup.com/en/wp-content/themes/iQuestMainSite/images/common/iquest-retina-244px.png)](http://www.iquestgroup.com/en/)
-These materials have been created for iQuest, but this company has been kind enough to open source them.
+These materials have been created for and paid by iQuest, but this company has been kind enough to open source them.